hisubram/mobilefoundation/configure_push_notifications.md

 # Configure Push Notifications
 {: #configure_push_notifications}

-In order to send push notifications to iOS, Android or Windows devices, the {{ site.data.keyword.mfserver_short_notm }} first needs to be configured with the FCM details for Android, an APNS certificate for iOS or WNS credentials for Windows 8.1 Universal / Windows 10 UWP.
+In order to send push notifications to iOS, Android, or Windows devices, the {{ site.data.keyword.mfserver_short_notm }} first needs to be configured with the FCM details for Android, an APNS certificate for iOS or WNS credentials for Windows 8.1 Universal / Windows 10 UWP.
 {: shortdesc}

-Notifications can then be sent to: all devices (broadcast), devices that registered to specific tags, a single Device ID, User Ids, only iOS devices, only Android devices, only Windows devices, or based on the authenticated user.
+Notifications can then be sent by using following options:
+* all devices (broadcast)
+* devices that registered to specific tags
+* a single Device ID,
+* User Ids
+* only iOS devices
+* only Android devices
+* only Windows devices
+* based on the authenticated user.

 ## Setting up Notifications
 {: #setting-up-notifications }